 Winning 2nd Place in a Two Person Race

 Assessments can’t be done in a vacuum.
 You may be asked, “if we are at a Medium Appetite/Medium Capacity, how many organizations have higher Appetite or higher Capacity than we do?”
 And you will need that information.
-That is why the final key to program assessments is benchmarking your score to other organizations, and we are going to talk more about this during our next upcoming webinar.
+That is why the final key to program assessments is benchmarking your score to other organizations.

 Takeaway: The right program assessment can provide valuable data and insight, but it’s vital that you strive to grow your ERM program to where it best supports your organization.
 Be careful that you don’t just shoot for an arbitrary box on the maturity scale.
 More importantly an assessment can be the catalyst for valuable discussions with management.
 It is through these discussions that organizations focus on the most critical areas of improvement, identify a roadmap to a more robust program, and answer the “Now what?” question...